THE BID (NOMINATION)

-Alongside the bid, a Management Plan has been developed for the Slate Landscape of Northwest Wales World Heritage Site.
-The Management Plan explains how the Council and its partners will manage, protect and develop the World Heritage Site in the future.
+Alongside the bid, a Management Plan was developed for the Slate Landscape of Northwest Wales World Heritage Site.
+The Management Plan explains how Gwynedd Council and its partners will manage, protect and develop the World Heritage Site in the future.

 The Management Plan will: